From troubled to terrific (1976)

-Content written by Tony Macklin.
-Originally published on July 3, 1976 in The Journal Herald.
+Content by Tony Macklin.
+Originally published on July 3, 1976 @ The Journal Herald.

 Robert Altman and crew have done the necessary reorganizing and reediting on Buffalo Bill and the Indians and have created a terrific movie out of the troubled dust of what was.
 The first time I saw the movie in New York, it was explicit, contrived, and needed a lot of help.

 In the May 8 Journal Herald, I reported attending a large press conference with Altman and Paul Newman.
 I asked Altman whether the film would have any changes in its ending, and he responded unqualifiedly that it absolutely would not.

 I felt like a reporter being debriefed by Nixon.
 Fortunately I didn't believe Altman.
 I predicted that the last part of the movie had to be changed and would be changed.
 It couldn't stand as it was.
 The material was there, but it wasn't in the right form yet.